kronion/Nodenexus/_posts/2016-10-29-average-array-issorted-performance.markdown

 ---
 title: "Average Time to Check If an Array Is Sorted"
+excerpt: "Recently a colleague of mine posed a twist on a basic algorithms question.
+It's easy to see that the worst-case performance to check if a random n-length array is sorted is O(n).
+But what is the _average_ performance?
+Is it still linear?
+Sublinear?
+Is it a function of the length at all?"
 ---

 It's always a pleasure to find interesting problems hiding in seemingly mundane places.
 Recently a colleague of mine posed the following twist on a basic algorithms question.
 It's easy to see that the worst-case performance to check if a random \\(n\\)-length array is sorted is \\(O(n)\\).
 But what is the _average_ performance?
 Is it still linear?
 Sublinear?
 Is it a function of the length at all?